 The 2016 Presidential race is starting to pick up.
 In the coming weeks Nevada and South Carolina will host their highly anticipated primaries.
 After that, the majority of Americans will be making the trip to the ballot box in March and April.

 At LendEDU, we work to help the more than 43 million Americans better manage their student loan debt.
 Today, 7 out of 10 graduates are leaving campus with some form of student debt.
 The Class of 2016 is expected to have more student loan debt than any class in history!

-Candidates on both sides of the aisle have already started talking about the student debt crisis in the United States.
+Candidates on both sides of the aisle have already started talking about student loan policies.
 Hillary Clinton, Jeb Bush, Bernie Sanders, Marco Rubio, and others have been vocal about their plans to help Millennials escape from crushing student debt.
 These candidates have announced plans for income-based lines of credit, federal student loan refinancing, and free public college.
 But which of these candidates and plans are resonating with student loan borrowers?

 As part of our February survey (part 1), we decided to find out.
 At the start of the month we commissioned an online survey of 513 graduated student loan borrowers.
 At the end of our February survey we asked student loan borrowers three politically charged questions.

 Presidential Election Survey Questions and Results

 Q. Who do you want to win the 2016 Presidential election?

 |Rank||Candidate||Percentage of Vote||Political Party|

 Q. Out of these 2016 Presidential candidates, who is the best equipped to handle the $1.2 trillion student loan problem in the United States?
 Please rank your choices from 1-8.
 8 being the best equipped, 1 being the least equipped.

 Q. What is a bigger threat facing the United States: ISIS or student loan debt?